FAQ

 What if my child gets sick at camp?

-Whenever a camper tells her counselor she doesn't feel well, or shows physical signs of illness, she is brought to the Birdhouse (infirmary).
+Whenever a camper tells a counselor they doesn't feel well, or shows physical signs of illness, we bring them to the Birdhouse (infirmary).
 The nurse has standing orders written by a local family practice physician to administer medication to help your child feel better.
 These are the medicines that are listed on your health form.
 There are beds in the infirmary if the nurse deems it necessary for your child to stay.
 Most illness at camp is short-lived and can be cured with a little rest.

 When can I expect to hear from the nurse?

-My camper told me in a letter that she didn’t feel good and no one called me.
+My camper told me in a letter that they didn’t feel good and no one called me.
 Why not?

-Often when a child is away from home, she can get a little homesick, (especially within the first few days of camp)...sometimes to the point of feeling physically ill.
+Often when a child is away from home, they can get a little homesick, (especially within the first few days of camp)...sometimes to the point of feeling physically ill.
 We spend a lot of time teaching our staff how to identify and address these issues.
-Counselors will do whatever is within their power to keep a homesick camper happily engaged in camp activity to divert her attention away from the fact that she is not at home with you.
-Usually by the time you’re reading the letter, the issue has been addressed, solved, and your camper is having the time of her life!
+Counselors will do whatever is within their power to keep a homesick camper happily engaged in camp activity to divert their attention away from the fact that they are not at home with you.
+Usually by the time you’re reading the letter, the issue has been addressed, solved, and your camper is having the time of their life!

-If your child legitimately doesn’t feel well, she will be brought to the nurse right away.
+If your child legitimately doesn’t feel well, they will be brought to the nurse right away.
 Most of the time, a little rest and some over the counter medication cures the majority of camp aches and pains.
-However, if your child requires additional medical attention, or if she comes to the Birdhouse more than once with the same medical complaint, you will be notified.
-At the end of the session, if your child was treated in the Birdhouse, you will also receive a letter at the end of the camp session documenting what treatment she received.
+However, if your child requires additional medical attention, or if they come to the Birdhouse more than once with the same medical complaint, you will be notified.

 What if my camper gets homesick?